pulumi/pulumi-hugo/themes/default/content/blog/deploy-aws-static-website-with-yaml/index.md

 * An Amazon S3 bucket
 * An Amazon CloudFront CDN (optional)
     * An Amazon Route 53 DNS record
-    * An Amazon Certificate Manager
+    * An Amazon Certificate Manager SSL/TLS certificate

 ## Some Examples